influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 For Chronograf-accessed resources, viewers can:

 - InfluxDB
-  - Switch the current connection to other available sources
   - Create, view, edit, and delete databases
   - Create, view, edit, and delete InfluxDB users
   - View and kill queries